-When someone asks me: “What’s your favourite food?” – my first instinct is to say bread.
-I just can’t think of anything more enticing than a thick slice of freshly baked bread with an equally as thick layer of salted butter on.
+When someone asks me: “What’s your favorite food?” – my first instinct is to say bread.
+I just can’t think of anything more enticing than a thick slice of freshly baked bread with an equally as thick layer of salted butter on it.
 You know the way the butter melts and sinks into the crevices of the bread?
 THAT.

 As you can probably tell, I’m rather passionate about bread.
-The only problem is that I’m honestly not very good at baking bread.
-I’ve always wanted to make a successful sourdough loaf (I’m working on it!).
-However THIS gluten free buckwheat bread kind of changed my life the first time I made it.
+The only problem is that I’m honestly not very good at baking with yeast.
+For some reason, I really struggle with the science of it and always seem to get it wrong.
+However, THIS gluten-free buckwheat bread kind of changed my life the first time I made it.

-Similar to making sourdough, this gluten free bread does require some time to ferment, but the good thing is that it doesn’t take a week or two, but merely a day and a half!
+Similar to making sourdough, this gluten-free bread does require some time to ferment, but the good thing is that it doesn’t take a week or two, but merely a day and a half!
 And I promise it’s worth the wait.
+The hardest part about making this buckwheat bread is the wait – the process is actually very straightforward and simple!

 ** While I have made some adjustments to this buckwheat bread recipe, all credit for this magical bread goes to Melissa at Breadtopia.com.
 Check out her Gluten Free Fermented Buckwheat Bread.

-• Simple and Nutritious: Made with just buckwheat groats and water, this recipe is a minimalist’s dream, yielding a gluten-free, vegan bread that’s both nutritious and delicious.
+• Simple: Made with just buckwheat groats and water, this recipe is a minimalist’s dream, yielding a gluten-free, vegan bread that’s both easy and delicious!

 • No-Knead, Easy Process: Perfect for both novice and seasoned bakers, this recipe requires no kneading and takes advantage of the natural fermentation process, simplifying traditional bread-making.